MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-power.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies the action that Windows takes when battery capacity reaches the low battery notification level.

 If you enable this policy setting, select one of the following actions: